investian/investian.in/content/pages/features.md

           #### Will I get support for clearing doubts after the course?

           Of course.
-You get access to our exclusive [community forum](www.telegram.org) to participate in continuous learning.
+You access to our forum to participate in continuous learning where we discuss practical case studies so that you can gain experience in doing your own independent analysis.
         content_align: left
         actions: []
         actions_align: left